-• Timing: It is strongly recommended that the dissertation proposal be defended before the end of the seventh semester (Year 3, Semester 1) but must be defended no later than the end of said semester.
+• Timing: It is strongly recommended that the dissertation proposal (candidacy exam) be defended by the end of the sixth semester (Year 2, Semester 3) but must be defended no later than the end of the seventh semester (Year 3, Semester 1).
 If the student has not defended by the end of Year 3 Semester 1, they have automatically failed their first opportunity to pass the candidacy exam.
 In accordance with the Graduate College rules, students who fail the candidacy exam shall have one more semester to pass and so must pass before the end of Year 3, Semester 2.
-If a student fails to propose by the end of Year 3 semester 2 or is unsuccessful on the second attempt, the student will be dismissed from the IB Ph.D. program.
+If a student fails to propose by the end of Year 3, Semester 2 or is unsuccessful on the second attempt, the student will be dismissed from the program.

-\Note: Students without a defended and approved proposal by the end of Year 3, Semester 1 may lose their TA eligibility.
+\Note: Students without a defended and approved proposal (candidacy exam) by the end of Year 3, Semester 1 may lose their TA eligibility.

-- Requirements for the dissertation proposal: Students must hold at least one committee meeting prior to submitting the research proposal to the dissertation committee.
+- Requirements for the dissertation proposal (candidacy exam): Students must hold at least one Dissertation Committee meeting prior to submitting the written proposal to the Dissertation Committee.
 This meeting must be held at least one month in advance of the oral proposal defense.
-Your Ph.D.
-Supervisor and/or your dissertation committee MUST agree that you are ready to defend your dissertation proposal.
-The dissertation proposal shall consist of two parts, a written proposal and an oral proposal defense.
-However, a student's Dissertation Committee may specify other requirements as part of the candidacy exam. - Written dissertation proposal: The student shall submit a research proposal for review by the student's Dissertation Committee at least two weeks prior to the oral defense with a copy to the Program Coordinator.
-Failure to do so may result in a delay of the oral defense.
+The Ph.D.
+Supervisor and/or Dissertation Committee MUST agree that the student is ready to defend their dissertation proposal.
+The dissertation proposal (candidacy exam) shall consist of two parts, a written proposal and an oral proposal defense.
+However, a student's Dissertation Committee may specify other requirements as part of the candidacy exam. - o Written dissertation proposal: The student shall submit a written research proposal for review by the student's Dissertation Committee at least two weeks prior to the oral defense with a copy to the IB Program Coordinator.
+Failure to do so will result in a delay of the oral defense.
 The proposal shall be written in the format and structure specified in the IB guidelines (see VI.
-Proposal guidelines as laid out in detail in the BSC 6846 Scientific Communication course) unless the Dissertation Committee unanimously decides on another format.
-Students complete BSC 6846 Scientific Communication in the spring semester of their second year and this course trains students in the proposal writing process.
-Finally, the student must seek guidance from his/her Ph.D.
-Supervisor with regard to the content of the proposal before submitting it to the Dissertation committee.
+Dissertation Proposal (Candidacy Exam) guidelines as laid out in detail in the BSC 6846 Scientific Communication course) unless the Dissertation Committee unanimously decides on another format.
+Students complete BSC 6846 Scientific Communication in the

-Oral dissertation proposal defense: The student will be required to present a proposal seminar that is open to the public and broadcast so that it may be viewed on at least three FAU campuses.
+- spring semester of their second year and this course trains students in the proposal writing process.
+Finally, the student must seek guidance from their Ph.D.
+Supervisor with regard to the content of the written proposal before submitting it to the Dissertation Committee. - Oral dissertation proposal defense: The student will be required to present a proposal seminar that is open to the public.
+The presentation should be broadcast so that it may be viewed on other FAU campuses and/or by the public.
 This will be followed by a private defense with the Dissertation Committee in which the student's proposed research and relevant scientific background will be explored in a comprehensive oral format.
 The committee may request modifications of the written proposal with or without a repeat of an oral defense before final approval.
-Students are expected to attend one another's proposal and defense seminars.
+Students are expected to attend one another's proposal (candidacy exam) and defense seminars.

-It is the student's responsibility to make a room reservation for the defense through their designated program coordinator.
-Room reservation requests must be emailed to the appropriate program coordinator at least two weeks prior to the scheduled defense date.
+It is the student's responsibility to make a room reservation for the defense via the IB Program Coordinator.
+Room reservation requests must be emailed to the IB Program Coordinator at least two weeks prior to the scheduled defense date.